mitushaa/react-todo-app/README.md

 * Mark any task
 * Delete any task
 * Edit any task
-* View a specific subset of tasks
+* Add label to the task